topalw/Recombination_barn_owl/README.md

 Files here detail sample information and data used for the a couple of supplementary tables (S1 & S2).

+## synteny

+Files to create the synteny plot of Chicken-Barnowl-Chicken.

 ## x.scripts

 The division is clear (for me - lol).